 Is your revenue model sustainable?

-We, instead, are building a durable and diverse set of revenue sources.
+We, instead, are building a diverse set of revenue sources.
 We have a growing performance-based contract with government investment at the core, supported by local community investment, individual and institutional philanthropy, crowdfunding, and research funding.
 Future revenue opportunities include teaching fees and health insurance.

 How do you partner with Nepal’s government?